victorkuster/community-insights-bot/README.md

 ### 🔵 OpenAI (optional)

 * Requires API key
-* Useful if you don't have enough hardware for local models
+* Useful if you don't have enough hardware to run local models
+* Can be used as an alternative to Ollama

 ---